gammasoft71/Examples_Cocoa/README.md

 ## Application and messages

-[Application](src/Application) Shows how to create a simple Cocoa application with NSApplication.
+[Application](src/Application) Shows how to create an Application with NSApplication.

 [Application with message loop](src/ApplicationWithMessageLoop) Shows how to create your own message loop and dispatcher with NSEvent.

 ## Common Controls

-[Button](src/Button) Shows how to create a Cocoa Button and Event Click with NSButton.
+[Button](src/Button) Shows how to create a Button and Event Click with NSButton.

-[CheckBox](src/CheckBox) Shows how to create a Cocoa CheckBox with NSButton.
+[CheckBox](src/CheckBox) Shows how to create a CheckBox with NSButton.

-[Label](src/Label) Shows how to create a Cocoa Label with NSTextField.
+[Label](src/Label) Shows how to create a Label with NSTextField.

-[ProgressBar](src/ProgressBar) Shows how to create a Cocoa ProgressBar with NSProgressIndicator.
+[ProgressBar](src/ProgressBar) Shows how to create a ProgressBar with NSProgressIndicator.

-[RadioButton](src/RadioButton) Shows how to create a Cocoa RadioButton with NSButton.
+[RadioButton](src/RadioButton) Shows how to create a RadioButton with NSButton.

-[TextBox](src/TextBox) Shows how to create a Cocoa TextBox with NSTextField.
+[TextBox](src/TextBox) Shows how to create a TextBox with NSTextField.

-[TrackBar](src/TrackBar) Shows how to create a Cocoa TrackBar with NSSlider.
+[TrackBar](src/TrackBar) Shows how to create a TrackBar with NSSlider.

 ## Containers

-[Form](src/Form) Shows how to create a simple Cocoa Form with NSWndow.
+[Form](src/Form) Shows how to create a Form with NSWndow.

-[GroupBox](src/GroupBox) Shows how to create a simple Cocoa GroupBox with NSBox.
+[GroupBox](src/GroupBox) Shows how to create a GroupBox with NSBox.

-[Panel](src/Panel) Shows how to create a simple Cocoa Panel with NSScrollView.
+[Panel](src/Panel) Shows how to create a Panel with NSScrollView.

-[TabControl](src/TabControl) Shows how to create a simple Cocoa TabControl with TabPages with NSTabView and NSTabViewItem.
+[TabControl](src/TabControl) Shows how to create a TabControl with TabPages with NSTabView and NSTabViewItem.

 ## Menus and toolbars

-[MainMenu](src/MainMenu) Shows how to create a Cocoa MainMenu with NSMenu and NSMenuItem.
+[MainMenu](src/MainMenu) Shows how to create a MainMenu with NSMenu and NSMenuItem.

 ## Components

-[Timer](src/Timer) Shows how to create a simple Cocoa Timer with NSTimer.
+[Timer](src/Timer) Shows how to create a Timer with NSTimer.

 ## Dialogs

 [ColorDialog](src/ColorDialog) Shows how to create a ColorDialog with NSColorPanel.

 [FolderBrowserDialog](src/FolderBrowserDialog) Shows how to create a FolderBrowserDialog with NSOpenPanel.

+[OpenFileDialog](src/OpenFileDialog) Shows how to create an OpenFileDialog with NSOpenPanel.

 [MessageBox](src/MessageBox) Shows how to create a MessageBox with NSAlert.